Energy saving beauty hacks

 From rotating make-up brushes to LED facemasks, there are an increasing number of weird and wonderful electric grooming and beauty tools available to incorporate into your beauty regime.

-And with all these gadgets quietly running up our energy bills, we teamed up with beauty blogger Helen Anderson to show you how to be super efficient with yours.
+With all these gadgets quietly running up your energy bills, we teamed up with beauty blogger Helen Anderson to show you how to be super efficient with yours.

 - Use yours on the coolest setting when you can, instead of blasting your hair on the hottest temperature.
 The action of heating up air to blow dry is what creates the biggest energy draw.